Space

 ¿Did you all eat together?

 — Yes.
-And this is super important, because you are locked in for two weeks with the same seven people all day, but you spend many hours alone working.
-There are days when you have to do group work but many others you don't.
-I deeply appreciated eating together, it was the meeting point to comment on the day.
+And this is super important, because you are locked up for two weeks with the same seven people all day, but you spend many hours working alone.
+There are days when you have to do group work, but many others you don't.
+I was deeply grateful to eat together, it was the meeting point to talk about the day.
 All crews do it this way.

-Did you have the water there already for the whole mission?
+Did you already have the water there for the entire mission?

-— You take 200 liters and the goal is to use half of it.
-In the end, you have about 11 liters per person per day.
+— You take 2000 liters and the goal is to use half.
+In the end, you have about 10.5 liters per person per day.
 And count the water you use to rehydrate food, wash, scrub...
 It's a challenge.
-You shower every three days, but very quickly.
-An open shower in a normal house is 20 liters of water per minute.
+You have a shower every three days, but very quick ones.
+An open shower in a normal house uses 20 liters of water per minute.
 And there I showered with 5 liters.
 You open the shower a little, put a bucket underneath, and reuse the water.
 It took me longer to organize myself not to waste water than to shower.
-The rest of the days I had a cotton towel, I wet it and cleaned myself.
+The rest of the days I had a cotton towel, I would wet it and clean myself.

 They are learnings that serve the Earth.

 — Yes, you learn that you don't need a twenty-minute shower to be clean.
 You can live with far fewer resources and be just as happy.
-I also had a research project assigned to me on how to manage resources on space missions so that there are no waste products.
-Waste products are resources.
-I had a composter, not for food, because there all the food is already peeled and cut, but rather there was a small greenhouse that generated leaf litter.
-In fifteen days, not much compost was generated, but my composter allowed me to extract a kind of liquid that you mixed with water and used to water the plants.
+I also had a research project assigned on how to manage resources in space missions so that there are no waste products.
+Waste is a resource.
+I had a composter, not for food, because all the food there is already peeled and cut, but there was a small greenhouse that generated leaf litter.
+In fifteen days, not much compost was generated, but my composter allowed me to extract a kind of liquid that you mixed with water and it was used to water the plants.

 Cargando